Filippo Melegoni: Early career

 Melegoni was born in Bergamo, Italy, and began his career at local Serie A side Atalanta.
 A midfielder, he states that his playing style is modelled on his childhood idols Zinedine Zidane and David Beckham.

 Atalanta

 Melegoni played at various age levels of the Atalanta youth sector, including making 24 appearances for the under-17 side, scoring six goals.
 He eventually began to play in the full Primavera side in 2016, and established himself as a mainstay in the centre of midfield.
 After being named on the Atalanta first-team bench for several games, Melegoni was placed in the starting line-up for the match against Sampdoria on 22 January 2017.
 He played the first half before being replaced at the interval, in an eventual 1–0 win.

 Loan to Pescara

 On 11 August 2018, Melegoni joined Serie B club Pescara on loan until 30 June 2019.
 On 23 July 2019, the loan was renewed for an additional year.

 Loan to Genoa

 On 16 September 2020, Melegoni joined Genoa on a two-year loan deal with a conditional obligation to buy.

+Genoa

+Loan to Standard Liège

+In August 2022, Melegoni was loaned to Belgian club Standard Liège on a one-year long deal.

+Loan to Reggiana

+On 1 September 2023, Melegoni was loaned by Reggiana.

+Carrarese

+On 24 January 2025, Melegoni signed a two-and-a-half-year contract with Carrarese in Serie B.